puneetkaura/subscription/README.md

 # Its a subscription world ! .
-Last updated 13th May, 2019
+Last updated 07th June, 2019
 ### List of my subscription (Personal and Professional)
 1. Netflix
 2. Amazon Prime